xdvio/ripple-lib-java/ripple-core/src/main/java/com/ripple/core/types/shamap/README.md

 A ShaMap is a special type of tree, used as a way to index values stored in a `NodeStore`

-Recall that values in the nodestore are keyed by the hash of their contents.
+Recall that values in the NodeStore are keyed by the hash of their contents.

 But what about identities that change over time?
 How can you retrieve a certain version of something?
 What could be used as an enduring identifier?
 The value